Apillon/apillon-services/modules/apillon-api/README.md

 # Apillon public API

-This public API is intended for Apillon users to consume it with use of their API Key.
-API can be called with Apillon SDK, CLI or with direct HTTP calls.
-API
+This public API is intended for Apillon users to consume it with use of their API Keys.
+The API can be called using Apillon SDK, CLI or with direct HTTP calls.

 ## Table of Contents